-When you create your web site, you can use the Browse button (lower-right corner in Figure 1-2), and its associated drop-down, to browse the file system as you would with Windows Explorer, and select any desired folder as the "home" for your new web site folder.
+When you create your web site, you can use the Browse button (lower-right corner in Figure 1-2) and its associated drop-down list to browse the file system as you would with Windows Explorer; you can also select any desired folder as the "home" for your new web site folder.

-When you run your file system-based web application from within the IDE, the development environment runs the application using its own internal web server, rather than a web server program such as Microsoft Internet Information Server (IIS).
+When you run your file system-based web application from within the IDE, the development environment runs the application using its own internal web server rather than a web server program such as Microsoft Internet Information Server (IIS).
 This means that you can easily develop web sites on your machine without the necessity of installing IIS.

 The alternatives to hosting your site in your file system are named HTTP and FTP.
-HTTP indicates that IIS will be serving the pages, and requires that the web application be located in an IIS virtual directory.
+HTTP indicates that IIS (the web server product from Microsoft) will be serving the pages and requires that the web application be located in an IIS virtual directory.
 If you choose HTTP, the IDE will automatically create this virtual directory for you and the web site will be served by IIS.

 FTP allows you to develop your web site on a remote location accessible via the FTP protocol.
-You will be presented with an FTP Log On dialog box with a checkbox to allow Anonymous Log in, and textboxes for login user name and password, if necessary.
+You will be presented with an FTP Log On dialog box with a checkbox to allow Anonymous Log in, and text boxes for login user name and password, if necessary.